 Sign up for Direct Deposit!

 If you have a credit balance on your student account due to excess financial aid or other reasons, you may elect to receive a refund by Direct Deposit into your checking account (U.S. banks only).
-The main advantage of Direct Deposit is that it eliminates the need for you to go to your campus bursar’s office to pick up a paper check.
+The main advantage of Direct Deposit is that it eliminates the need for you to go to the Bursar’s Office to pick up a paper check.
 It’s also faster than checks sent by mail.

 For deposits throughout the rest of the semester, you generally will receive your refund within 1 to 3 business days after the transaction has been initiated or requested.